-My work ranges from paranormal, supernatural, folklore, psychic, sacred, historic & beyond.
+My work ranges from paranormal report to supernatural folklore, through the psychic, the sacred, the historic & beyond.

 The Whistlers: A Paranormal Intrigue

 Three Ohio pothunters turn up a bizarre artifact – a life-sized human lower jaw fashioned out of quartz crystal – near a Hopewell burial mound in 2007.
 Shortly after it surfaces on the underground antiquities market, its vendors are found dead, evidently after interrogation.’

 An alarming new drug suspected of a South American origin turns up in 2008 in Buffalo, NY.
 The most benign of its reported effects is the activation of ESP.

 Anatomically perfect Crystal Skulls are found at ancient sites in the Yucatan jungles and the Peruvian mountain forest in 2009 and 2010.
 Both archaeological teams vanish.

 International investigations converge around school teacher/paranormal scholar Ward Courier when his works of fiction and folklore turn out to be prophetic of these events and more.